 Eugene, Oregon 97403-1277

 Academic Extension at the University of Oregon provides educational opportunities to people seeking university-level instruction and enrichment beyond the traditional campus experience.
-Activities include for-credit and noncredit lectures, conferences, seminars, workshops, and formal courses with opportunities to earn a variety of credentials, from nondegree certificates of completion to a graduate degree.
+Activities include lectures, conferences, seminars, workshops, and formal courses with opportunities to earn a variety of credentials for professional development and lifelong learning.

 Applied Information Management (AIM) Master’s Degree